GeunhwaJeong/haneul-new/docker/fullnode/README.md

 ## Start your Haneul Full node

-Run the following command to start the Haneul Full in Docker:
+Run the following command to start the Haneul fullnode in Docker:

 ```shell
 docker compose up